GluuFederation/flex/docs/admin/admin-ui/dashboard.md

+---
+tags:
+- administration
+- admin-ui
+- dashboard
+---

 # Dashboard

 After successful authentication, the administrator is taken to the Dashboard.
+The dashboard brings an organized presentation of crucial details in one place adding to the convenience of users in tracking and analysis.

 ![image](../../assets/admin-ui/dashboard.png)